 Any request for this file should be accompanied by a brief précis of the planned use of the data, including research question(s) to be pursued.
 In addition, there are four stipulations to which the requester must agree:

-- Users of this file must acknowledge the source of these data in any publication that uses them as: "Characteristics of Successful Programs in College Calculus (CSPCC) of the Mathematics Association of America (MAA), David Bressoud, PI."
+- Users of this file must acknowledge the source of these data in any publication that uses them as: "Characteristics of Successful Programs in College Calculus (CSPCC) of the Mathematical Association of America (MAA), David Bressoud, PI."

 - Users of this file must acknowledge the source of funding for these data in any publication that uses them as: "This material is based upon work supported by the National Science Foundation under grant DRL REESE #0910240.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation."